The Nurse Anesthesia program is administered by the Fresno campus of National University.

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 The MSNA program teaches all aspects of anesthesia administration through a two-phase curriculum.
 The first phase consists of in-classroom didactic instruction enhanced by integrated high fidelity simulation.
 Phase one lasts one year with the majority of coursework completed on campus.
 A 15 month clinical practicum directly follows the didactic instruction.
 The clinical practicum provides students opportunities to administer anesthesia under the direct supervision of an experienced CRNA or anesthesiologist.
-Clinical rotations take place throughout California, Arizona, Washington, Oregon, Colorado, and Florida.
+Clinical rotations take place throughout California, Arizona, Texas, and Montana.

 The nurse anesthesia program is based on a cohort model, and all coursework must be completed in a set sequence.